ssslllsss/light-godwoken/docs/how-to-withdraw-from-godwoken.md

-# How to Withdraw Asset from Godwoken(Layer 2) to CKB(Layer 1)
+# How to Withdraw Assets from Godwoken (Layer 2) to CKB (Layer 1)

+Godwoken is CKB‘s EVM compatible layer 2 built on Nervos Layer 1.
+As a fast, scalable and sercure platform for decentralized applications, it enables instant transactions with low fees and provides a completely Ethereum compatible environment on Nervos.

+Before we start, feel free to check the links below to better understand Godwoken Layer 2 and CKB cross-chain transaction:

-- basic knowledge of [godwoken](https://www.nervos.org/godwoken) layer 2 network
+- Basic knowledge of [Godwoken](https://www.nervos.org/godwoken) Layer 2 network
-- basic knowledge of [ckb](https://docs.nervos.org/docs/basics/introduction) and ckb [transaction](https://docs.nervos.org/docs/reference/transaction)
+- Basic knowledge of [CKB](https://docs.nervos.org/docs/basics/introduction) and CKB [transaction](https://docs.nervos.org/docs/reference/transaction)

-There are two steps withdrawing assets from a layer 2 address to a layer 1 address.
+CKB cross-chain withdrawal can be outlined in the graph below:

 ![withdrawal](../image/sequence-godwoken-withdrawal.png)

+We need two steps to withdraw assets from a Layer 2 address to a Layer 1 address.

 ### Step 1.
 Submit Withdrawal Request to Godwoken

-The first step is to call [gw_submit_withdrawal_request](https://github.com/nervosnetwork/godwoken/blob/develop/docs/RPC.md#method-gw_submit_withdrawal_request) RPC method to burn assets on layer 2 chain and in the meantime, Godwoken creates the assets on layer 1 which can later be unlocked by the receiver address.
+First, call [gw_submit_withdrawal_request](https://github.com/nervosnetwork/godwoken/blob/develop/docs/RPC.md#method-gw_submit_withdrawal_request) RPC method to burn assets on Layer 2 chain.

+Meanwhile, Godwoken creates assets on Layer 1 that can be unlocked by the receiver address later.

-Note that when making such a request you need to provide some info as parameters,
+Note that when making such a request you need to provide some info as parameters, for instance:

 ```json5
 {